datalakehouse/docs/docs/products/m3db/concepts/scaling-m3.rst

 Have as few namespaces as you can, with as few points per block as you can afford (to minimize memory usage) to achieve what you want.
 Or filter the data that enters namespaces.
 If dealing only with short-term data, avoiding aggregation altogether may be the most resource effective choice.

-Real-world example: DLH production configuration
+Real-world example: datalakehouse production configuration
 --------------------------------------------------

 At the moment we use with 30 second typical scrape interval with following namespace configuration: